Adaptive double-phase Rudin--Osher--Fatemi denoising model: Qualitative experiments

 We first tested how the adaptive double-phase ROF model performs in a model one-dimensional case.
 Our goal is to reduce staircasing with respect to the classical ROF model, while remaining reasonably accurate to the original picture.
-To this end, we introduce the following metrics to compare the behavior of our model for different choices of parameters to the classical ROF model and the Huber-ROF model.

-All the experiments are set up in the following way.
-Given the original image, denoted below ${\rm ``image"}$, we subject it to Gaussian noise of a prescribed level: the result is denoted by ${\rm ``noisy"}$.
-Then, we perform the reconstruction using the adaptive double-phase ROF model, classical ROF model or the Huber-ROF model, and denote by ${\rm ``result"}$ the result of the reconstruction.
-We then use the following metrics to evaluate the result of the algorithm: